milescaprio/CSB320_P4/README.md

 - bandit_monte_carlo.ipynb
 - gridworld1.ipynb

-<u>Hyperparameters that had the biggest effect on performance</u>
+## Results of this project

+<u></u>

-In this test, I felt like the epsilon related settings carried the most weight.
-Learners needed a balanced exploration rate and a well tuned decay otherwise they either never settled on a good path or stopped exploring too soon.
-Alpha and Gamma had secondary impact, but without the right epsilon strategy, the agent failed to learn effectively.
+My intuition tells me the Epsilon-related hyperparameters exhibited the greatest impact on performance in this training run, as it was the core influence governing the learning habits of an agent.
+Learners needed both a balanced exploration rate and well-tuned decay, otherwise, they would either never settle on a good path, or stop exploring too soon.
+Alpha- and Gamma- had the next greatest impact,

 <u> How does epsilon decay influence exploration versus exploitation ?</u>